cody35367/remmina-external-tools-plus/README.md

 ## Dev script

 You will have to manually move the script(s) in external_tools_dev.
-This scripts will help with development of these tool integration sctipts.
+This scripts will help with development of these tool integration scripts.

 ### Show env (./external_tools_dev/*RETP-env.sh)